n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 - Have a working internet connection
 - GMOD CEF Fix (will download the file automatically if the script is ran to its root location unless you specify a path)

+##Linux Packages used
+tcpdump – for monitoring UDP packets pgrep – typically provided by the procps (or procps-ng) package xdg-open – from xdg-utils, used to launch the game via Steam connect URL

 ## Instructions
 - Download the file swamp_reconnect.py
 - Run the file from your preferred CLI